Read “Morning” ecopoem by L.L. Barkat: I have tabbed the page / of H.D.’s ‘Oread,’ / with its plea—”whirl up” / —to the sea. (…)

 Eight children discover—and build—a world in the woods.
 It’s a world of imagination.
 It’s a world they don’t want to leave.
 One of those children, now grown, remembers what happened, in this short, original film.

-We don’t need to change a thing, except our search engine, if we want to start winning the climate change game by just doing what we do every day anyway.
+We don’t need to change a thing, except our search engine, to start winning the climate game by just doing what we do every day anyway.

 In this lyrical excerpt from Hans Christian Andersen’s fairy tale “What the Moon Saw,” we meet a cast of characters who each view the forest and the trees from their own personal vantage points.